 Blue and white porcelain is a classic pattern that stole my heart long ago.
 Earlier this week when I had the chance to pop into a Williams-Sonoma, I noticed that they had some blue and white dishes for sale.
-I made my way over to Pottery Barn and saw blue and white there too.
-I was so excited to see blue and white porcelain back in style.
+I made my way over to Pottery Barn and saw the same trend.
+I was so excited to see that it’s back in style.

 So this year, while deciding how I would decorate our Easter table, I knew I wanted to incorporate the classic print into the décor.
 These Easter egg designs are a beautiful way to DIY the porcelain look without buying anything other than some paper, glue, and eggs.

 When my husband opened up the refrigerator, he looked at me and said, “Where did these eggs come from?”
 My reply?
 “Lady Gray, of course!”
 Lady Gray is the most regal hen on the ranch, and it wouldn’t surprise me if one of her eggs came out looking like this!